satishpersonal/Clone/README.md

 # Clone
-Clones the Layout and Creates the Dynamic Form
+Clones the Layout and Creates the Dynamic Form With Pre-Populated Field Values.